 Akamai Releases First Quarter 2012 "State of the Internet" Report2012.08.09 08:53 by Daniela

-Keywords: Akamai, Internet
+Tags: Akamai, Internet

 Akamai Technologies, Inc., the leading cloud platform for helping enterprises provide secure, high-performing user experiences on any device, anywhere, today released its First Quarter, 2012 State of the Internet report.
 Based on data gathered from the Akamai Intelligent Platform™, the report provides insight into key global statistics such as Internet penetration, mobile connection speeds, origins of attack traffic, and global and regional connection speeds.

 More than 666 million unique IP addresses from 238 countries and regions around the world were connected to the Akamai Intelligent Platform in the first quarter of 2012.
 This represents a six percent increase when compared to the fourth quarter of 2011 and almost a 14 percent increase versus the first quarter of 2011.

 When it comes to average connection speeds, all of the top 10 countries experienced positive year-over-year changes in average connection speeds.
 Globally, a total of 125 countries experienced year-over-year increases and only 10 countries that qualified for inclusion saw declines in connection speeds.
 The global average connection speed in the first quarter was 2.6 Mbps.